clementohNZ/datastructures-and-algorithms/001-hash-tables/README.md

   return hash % arraySize;
 }

-// You will want a more robust hasing algorithm that this
+// You will want a more robust hasing algorithm than this
-// because the code below will cause a lot of collisions. function hash(key: string): number {
+// because the code below will cause a lot of collisions.
+// For example, your hash algorithm could take the string
+// key, calculate the binary representation, which will be
+// modded by the array size to find the index. function hash(key: string): number {
   return key.length;
 }